23 Delicious Types of Non Fruit Pies

 If you love peanuts, then you’ll enjoy making this tasty treat.
 Peanuts give off an amazing aroma which makes this pie irresistible.

-First, prepare the crust by mixing flour, salt, and brown sugar to create this pie.
-Then combine these three ingredients with melted butter until they form crumbs.
 Next, pour the dry ingredients into a bowl along with softened butter and stir well.
 Finally, press the dough onto the bottom of a 9-inch glass pan.
 Bake at 350 degrees Fahrenheit for 10 minutes.

 After cooling down completely, spread peanut butter over the cooled crust.